grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/annotation-label.md

 {{<admonition type="note">}}

 Two alert rules cannot produce alert instances with the same labels.
-If two alert rules have the same labels such as `foo=bar,bar=baz` and `foo=bar,bar=baz` then one of the generated alert instances will be discarded.
+If two alert rules have the same labels such as `foo=bar,bar=baz` and `foo=bar,bar=baz` then one of the generated alert instances is discarded.

 Ensure the label set for an alert does not have two or more labels with the same name.